microsoft/WhatTheHack/999-SAPonAzure/Student/02-Azure-Monitor.md

 ![SAP ON Azure Monitoring](Images/Challenge2_Azure_Monitor_SAP_Architecture.png)

-In this challenge we will cover scale and resiliency from multiple aspects.
-We'll make sure enough replicas of our container are running to handle load.
-We'll make sure that there are enough resources in our cluster to handle all the containers we want to run and we'll figure out how Kubernetes repairs itself.

-- Scale the nodes in the AKS cluster from 3 to 1.
-Make sure you watch the pods after you perform the scale operation.
-You can use an Azure CLI command like the following to do this:

-**`az aks nodepool scale --resource-group wth-rg01-poc --cluster-name wth-aks01-poc --name nodepool1 --node-count 1`**

-- Scale the **Web** app to 2 instances
+In this challenge we will Azure Monitoring to unlock the monitoring capabilities of Azure native monitoring services.
+We will configure monitoring data collection and injestion of data into log analytics workspace for trend insights and custom dashboard.

+- Enable VM Inisghts on the Virtual Machines hosting SAP Workload.

+**VM Insights can be enable from the Virtual Machine pane on Azure Portal, consider creating a Log Analytics workspace as a pre-requisites**

+- Deploy Azure Monitor for SAP resource from Azure Portal
-	- This should be done by modifying the YAML file for the Web app and re-deploying it
+	- This should be done by searching "Azure Monitor for SAP" as a service under search option on Azure Portal.
-- Scale the **API** app to 4 instances using the same technique as above.
+- Create provider for SAP Netweaver
-- Watch events using kubectl with its special watch option (the docs are your friend!).
+- Create & configure SAP HANA & Netweaver providers (the docs are your friend!).
 	- You will find an error occurs because the cluster does not have enough resources to support that many instances.
 	- There are three ways to fix this: increase the size of your cluster, decrease the resources needed by the deployments or deploy the cluster autoscaler to your cluster.
-- To fully deploy the application, you will need 4 instances of the API app running and 2 instances of the Web app.
-	- Hint: If you fixed the issue above correctly (look at pod resource request!), you should be able to do this with the resources of your original cluster.
-- When your cluster is fully deployed, browse to the “/stats.html” page of the web application.
-	- Keep refreshing to see the API app’s host name keep changing between the deployed instances.
-- Scale the API app back down to 1, and immediately keep refreshing the `/stats.html` page.
-	- You will notice that without any downtime it now directs traffic only to the single instance left.
+- Review availability of Monitoring stats in the Log Analytics workspace.
+	- Hint: Select the Log Workspace that was used while enabling VM Insighst and attached to Azure Monitor for SAP.
+- When monitoring data is injested into Log workspace.
+	- Execute standard kusto query to visualize the monitoring data.
+- Create a custom dashboard.
+	- Modify standard query to create custom dashboard as required.
+	- Hint:- Example custom queries are available for HoneyComb Dashboard.

 ## Success Criteria